Skip to content

 “It’s not,” Sharon said blithely.

-Although she did confess to June and Karen somewhat later that Eddie’s guess wasn’t all that bad.
+Although she confessed to June and Karen somewhat later that Eddie’s guess wasn’t all that bad.

 Karen, who was wearing a formal kimono, giggled.
 “Yeah.
 They can’t poke fun if it’s your ancestry.”